fcvalise/fcvalise.github.io/_posts/2019-04-19-ayahuasca.markdown

 ---
 title: "Ayahuasca VR"
-description: "A visionnary experience through the realms of the medicinal plants"
+description: "A visionnary experience about the medicinal plants"
 date: 2019-04-19 12:00
 author: francoiscorbel
 bgcolor: "#000"